-Article 2 Activities & Services
+2.1 Provision of Medication-Assisted Treatment.
+Contractor shall hire technical assistance ("TA") providers to support MAT programs in their facility.
+Technical assistance includes development and implementation of medication-assisted treatment, approval of prescribers by the United States Drug Enforcement Agency, other appropriate withdrawal management care, and assistance with identifying bulk purchasing opportunities for necessary services.

+The facility shall offer medication approved by the federal Food and Drug Administration that are approved to treat opiate use disorder, which must include agonists, partial agonists, and antagonists, to a person in custody with an opiate use disorder.
+The person, in collaboration with the treating provider, must be given a choice concerning what medication is prescribed, based on the facility's medication formulary.

+The Contractor or designee, shall be responsible for documenting individual-level MAT services provided, including date of service, type of service, duration of service, specific MAT medication provided, frequency of dosage, and any additional applicable information.

-- 2.1 Provision of Medication-Assisted Treatment.
-Contractors engaging 19-008 funding shall expand access to care for persons who are incarcerated with substance use disorder (SUD) through the following activities: - a.
+Contractors engaging in MAT treatment shall expand access to care for persons who are incarcerated with substance use disorder (SUD) through the following activities:

+- a.
 Have a policy in place for the provision of Medication-Assisted Treatment (MAT) and how it will be implemented.
-A copy of this policy will be provided to BHA before MAT services are provided.
-If a policy is not provided and MAT services are not offered, an explanation as to why will be provided to BHA prior to any BHA JBBS funds being issued.
+A copy of this policy will be provided to BHA/JBBS Program Manager, before MAT services are provided.
 See Part Eight, Article 1.5 for more details on how this needs to be submitted. - b.
 Identify program appropriate individuals via screening. - c.
 Link persons with SUD with a community based clinical care provider. - d.
 Initiate MAT for SUD and retain in MAT/optimize retention to MAT while in jail. - e.
 Provide patient education surrounding SUD and the types of treatment available in their community. - f.
-Develop and routinely review individualized treatment plans. - 2.2 Allowable Expenses.
-The following are allowable expenses in the provision of the services above specific to this Part, reimbursable in accordance with the BHA-approved rate schedule.

-- a.
-Fee for service agreements with contractors for treatment, medical staff, and medications. - b.
-Required medications, handled subject to Controlled Substance / Medication Assisted Treatment licensing requirements, including medications for overdose reversal such as Naloxone. - c.
-Jail payroll expenses for interventions, medical staff, and medications. - d.
-Facility and equipment upgrades related to MAT. - e.
+Develop and routinely review individualized treatment plans. - g.
+Have fentanyl related considerations for withdrawal management. - h.
+Provide overdose reversal medication at release (this can be two 4mg Narcan or one 8mg Kloxxado). - 2.2 Allowable Expenses.
+The following are allowable expenses in the provision of MAT services, reimbursable in accordance with the BHA-approved rate schedule or prior authorization from JBBS Program Manager.
+For a full list of allowable medications, please see the "medications" section in Exhibit B-3 - a.
+Fee for service agreements with Contractors for treatment, medical staff, and medications. - b.
+Required medications, handled subject to Controlled Substance / Medication Assisted Treatment licensing requirements, including medications for overdose reversal such as Naloxone or Kloxxado. - c.
+DEA licensing services. - d.
+Temporary or Permanent staffing services for positions related to the implementation of MAT services.
+These could be both sworn and civilian positions. - e.
+Small facility and equipment upgrades related to MAT, per JBBS program manager approval. - f.
 Training and staff development for MAT.
 Invoice requests are due to BHA as expenses are incurred.
-Only one month's expenses are allowed per invoice.
+Only one month's expenses are allowed per invoice. - g.
+Technical assistance. - h.
+Training services for jail staff as it relates to MAT. - i.
+Consultation services for jail staff and community providers as it relates to MAT. - j.
+Advertising, marketing or public relation services regarding MAT services. - k.
+Human Services collaboration as it pertains to Medicaid enrollment prior to release from jail. - I. Translation services for those receiving MAT services when needed. - m.
+Delivery of MAT medications. - n.
+Community re-entry services as related to MAT services